CleanWhale/android/README.md

 #### A: Close! ####

 Clean Whale is a ROM for the Google (Motorola) Nexus 6 (shamu)!
-I came up with the name because it's essentially pure AOSP running on the Nexus 6.
+Why the name?
+Because it's essentially pure AOSP running on the Nexus 6.
 Clean Android, Nexus 6.
 Clean Whale.

 ### Q: Okay so features? ###